Traditions > Holidays > New Year Traditions

 The young people received copper coins or candy in thanks for their greetings.

-The greetings continued until dawn at which time the family would gather for the traditional New Year's breakfast of baked ham or mutton, thin pies, pastries, Grebble (a type of donut), and other special holiday foods.
+The greetings continued until dawn, when the family would gather for the traditional New Year's breakfast of baked ham or mutton, thin pies, pastries, Krebble (a type of donut), and other special holiday foods.
 Prayers were said before the meal began.
-During the meal, musicians arrived and greeted the household with their clarinets and flutes and playing both folk and church songs.
-The musicians were treated to hospitality from the household and also given money (from 30 kopecks to one ruble) in appreciation.
+During the meal, musicians arrived and greeted the household with their clarinets and flutes, playing folk and church songs.
+The musicians were treated to hospitality from the household and given money (from 30 kopecks to one ruble) in appreciation.

 After lunch, at around 2:00 p.m., young people gathered for sledding on the streets, which continued into nightfall.

-There was also a large dinner on New Year's day which usually featured the winter courses of pork, homemade sausage, and potatoes.
-After the main courses were consumed they enjoyed Riwwelkuchen, Grebble, Pfannkuchen, Krümelkuchen (Zuckerkuchen), and special teas such as Süßholztee, Steppentee, and Schwarztee which were expensive and reserved for the holidays.
-They also enjoy kvass, fruit coffees, and a special caffeine-free coffee substitute called prips, which was made from roasted cereal grain.
+There was also a large New Year's Day dinner, which usually featured the winter courses of pork, homemade sausage, and potatoes.
+After the main courses were consumed, they enjoyed Riwwelkuchen, Krebble, Pfannkuchen, Krümelkuchen (Zuckerkuchen), and special teas such as Süßholztee, Steppentee, and Schwarztee, which were expensive and reserved for the holidays.
+They also enjoy kvass, fruit coffees, and a unique caffeine-free coffee substitute called prips, made from roasted cereal grain.
 Of course, large quantities of vodka, schnapps, beer, and wine were also consumed while toasts such as Zur Gesundheit!
-(To your health!), were made and folk songs were sung.
+(To your health!), were made, and folk songs were sung.

 After dinner, young people skated on frozen ponds until nightfall and then gathered in homes vacated by the adults to play music, sing, and dance.
 Adults met in other homes to enjoy many of the same activities as the young people.

-Late into the evening, everyone went home to sleep, content in the knowledge that the New Year was off to a good start.
+Late into the evening, everyone went home to sleep, content in knowing that the New Year was off to a good start.

-The following YouTube video is of a modern day Neujahrsmann making his rounds in Oberkalbach, Germany.
+The following YouTube video shows a modern-day Neujahrsmann making his rounds in Oberkalbach, Germany.
 Oberkalbach is located in the same geographic area where many families from Norka lived before emigrating to Russia in 1766.

 Listen to a recording of a Volga German New Year's wish (GFR0049.mp3) spoken by Mrs. John P. Geringer, courtesy of the Colorado State University, Sidney Heitman Germans from Russia Collection.